Toso42/42Cursus/cub/README.md

 A deep thanks goes to Mmarinel ( https://github.com/mmarinel ), whose skills and dedication have been a constant source of inspiration for me.
-Please make sure to check his amazing work.
+Please make sure to check out his amazing work.